Weekly Irrigation Newsletter: Using Soil Water Tension Sensors to Schedule Irrigation in East-Central Nebraska

 Figure 5.
 Grower 2 data on soil moisture data for loamy fine sand, showing response to rainfall at three soil depths.

-• All three sensors reporting reading near field capacity.
+• Bottom two sensors are reporting readings near field capacity.

 Figure 6.
 Grower 3 data on watermark sensor readings in loamy fine sand, highlighting moisture patterns across the root zone.

-• Top two sensors reporting reading near field capacity and bottom sensor at saturation.
+• All sensors are still reporting reading near field capacity.

 Online Master of Science in Agronomy